abitofdots/tokenloss/README.md

    FIGURE.
 Flag of United Contracts (https://opensea.io/assets/0x495f947276749ce646f68ac8c248420045cb7b5e/36747705795185302194661942909448427870667582181923526092402472419338317987841)
    ```

-2. Insert your any sentences which follows tokenloss settings.
-Or replace old sentences with better sentences you thought.
+2. Insert any sentences which follows tokenloss settings.
+Or replace old sentences with better sentences you know.
 3. If you want to start a different story that fits tokenloss settings and worldview, start working by adding a new folder named a new subtitle.

-## Repository Structure

-1.